MarkWieczorek/mapmanager/_posts/2015-04-20-main-panel.md

 ---

-The main panel provides an interface to load, save and browse map manager maps.
-Open the main panel using the menu 'mm3 -> Map Manager 3'
+The main map manager panel provides an interface to load, save and browse Map Manager maps.
+Open the main map manager panel using the menu 'MapManager - Map Manager Panel'

-Expand the main map maker panel to access the [map making][13] interface.
+Expand the main map manager panel to access the [map making][13] interface.
+Use the disclosure triangle/+ at the top of the window near the help/? button.

-Once a map is created and saved, the map maker 3 panel can be minimized with the disclosure triangle (at the top of the window near the help/? button).
+Once a map is created and saved, the main map manager panel can be minimized again with the disclosure triangle.

 The <span style="color:blue">blue</span> buttons operate on the selected map.